Skip to main content

 One app per agent — each agent requires its own Microsoft Teams app and bot.
 There is no way to have multiple bot identities within a single Teams app.

 Secret expiry — client secrets expire.
-Note the expiry date and rotate the secret in both the Developer Portal and Abundly before it expires.
+Note the expiry date and rotate the secret in the Developer Portal (Tools → Bots → your bot → Client secrets) or Microsoft Entra (your bot’s app registration → Certificates & secrets) and update it in Abundly before it expires.

 Troubleshooting

-• Add the bot to the channel — Azure knowing about the bot is not enough; it must be installed into the Teams roster (step 7)
+• Add the bot to the channel — registering the bot in Entra is not enough; it must be installed into the Teams roster (step 6)

 • Check the endpoint URL — verify the messaging endpoint in the Developer Portal matches the URL shown in Abundly (https://your-domain/api/ms-teams/bot/YOUR-AGENT-ID)

-• Verify credentials — confirm the botAppId, botAppSecret, and tenantId are entered correctly in Abundly
+• Verify credentials — confirm the Bot ID, Bot client secret, and Tenant ID are entered correctly in Abundly

-• Ensure the app status in Admin Center is Allowed, not Blocked
+• Confirm the app is approved in the Admin Center (step 5) and its status is Unblocked / Allowed, not Blocked

 Go to Microsoft Teams Admin Center → Teams apps → Permission policies → Global (Org-wide default) and ensure custom apps are set to Allow.
 If you’ve just made this change, try a hard refresh in your browser before retrying.